Nuamaan/AWS_INFRA_USING_CDK/README.md

 # Welcome to your CDK Python project!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`sqs_lambda_demo_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`sqs_lambda_demo_stack`) which contains an Amazon SQS queue that triggers Amazon Lambda.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.